-Programs submitting a Self-Study must refer to the Accreditation Process for instructions.
+Programs submitting a Self-Study must refer to the Accreditation Process at a Glance page for instructions.
 The Self-Study submission cannot exceed 30 MB.
 Self-Study submissions that exceed 30 MB will not be accepted and will be returned to the program.